callmejazz/callmejazz/README.md

  How's it going? 👋

-- 🔭 I’m currently working on fininhing my first mobile application
+- 🔭 I’m currently working on finishing my first mobile application
 - 🌱 I’m currently learning how to use Unity and Unreal Engine
 - 👯 I’m looking to collaborate on anything you want!
 Let's start brainstorming!
 - 🤔 I’m looking for help with C++